 Having multiple domains on one Squarespace site won't hurt your ranking in search engines.
 We prevent search engines from penalizing you for duplicate content by redirecting multiple domains to one primary domain.

-To learn more, visit Multiple domains and SEO.
+To learn more, visit What Squarespace does for SEO.

 When you have multiple domains linked to the same site, keep the following in mind: